zalohcin/eyes.sdk.javascript1/CONTRIBUTING.md

 This will publish the package to `npm` and push the version and its tag to GitHub

-_NOTE: if you haven't run `version` before publishing then it will prompt you for the version information._
+_NOTE: When publishing it will prompt you for version information.
+If you've already run `version` then don't provide a version number here.
+Just press `Enter` to continue._